alexjlockwood/roll-off-club/docs/variations/5-waller-open-closed.md

 Here is an example of what an ideal 2 person timeout looks like for this variation:

 * 1 player takes Syed's path on laps 9-10 and SH3RKH4N's path on laps 11-12
-* 1 player takes JD's path on laps 9-10 and Suki's path on laps 11-12
+* 1 player takes EChan's path on laps 9-10 and Suki's path on laps 11-12

 ## Example Timeouts